gourmetjs/gourmet-ssr/docs/tutorial-6.md

 The files in `.gourmet/prod/server/*` are for the server-side rendering.
 Each page has a corresponding bundle file containing all modules that the page requires.

 The files in `.gourmet/prod/client/*` are for the client-side rendering.
 By default, Gourmet SSR applies "fine" level of granularity of bundling to the production build.
-It generates multiple smaller bundles compared to the traditional bundling practice which prefers one (or a few) big bundle.
+It generates multiple smaller bundles compared to the traditional bundling practice which prefers one or a few big bundles.

 With each small bundle containing only related modules, this bundling algorithm will greatly increase browser's cache performance while taking advantage of multiplexing in [HTTP/2 environment](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff).

 Also, as another example of how important the production is to Gourmet SSR, the filenames of the bundles are shortened like `3hGAh9aZ.js` to minimize the size of the host HTML document.
 By default, the filenames are derived from the source paths, but you can enable a content hash based naming for [long-term caching](https://developers.google.com/web/fundamentals/performance/webpack/use-long-term-caching).

+## Wrapping up

+Congratulations!
+You have made it to the end of the Gourmet SSR tutorial.
+See other documents in this website to learn more about Gourmet SSR.